POV-Ray/povray/tools/meta-make/readme.md

     make

-This will re-create all outdated converted files.
+This will re-create all missing or outdated generated files.

 To re-create all converted files unconditionally, use:

     make clean all

+Note that some files may take a while to re-create.

 Output